sublogical/synthecene/README.md

 ### Ideas to Build

+* import images into cassandra
+* gemini / o4 / grok - ask LLM to annotate the images (x1000)
+* train an autorater to do the same thing

 * Agent data curation / evaluation interface
 * Agent framework ala langchain supporting multimodal and streaming bidirectional (ala Astra)
 * Multiagent orchestration